DininduChamikara/Java-Interview/README.md

 * For static methods if you create a similar method with same return type and same method arguments in child class then it will hide the superclass method, this is known as method hiding.

 * You should always call the static method with the class name.
 * With the object reference you can call static methods.
 You will not get any error.
 But you should not.

+* Static methods are related to the class.
+Not for the object reference.
 --------------------------

 7. Does "finally" always execute in Java?